jamesedthawut/online-banking/README.md

 1. User Management:
 - Registration and authentication of users with encrypting password and token-based authentication such as JWT.
-- Retrieval and update of user profile information.
+- Retrieval of user information.
 - Sending user verification and OTP for logging in via user email.

 2. Accounts and Balances: